thinkful-ei-firefly/recipe-server/README.md

 #### POST '/'

-Verifys and adds an ingredient to a users cabinet/ storage
+Verifyies and adds an ingredient to a users cabinet/ storage

 #### DELETE '/'